Adamant-im/adamant-tradebot/README.md

 * `exchange` <string> Exchange to work with.
 Available values see above.
 Case insensitive, obligatory.
 * `pair` <string> Pair to with on the exchange.
 Obligatory.
+* `coin1Decimals` <number>  Meaningful decimals for output of coin1 amounts.
+Default is 8.
+* `coin2Decimals` <number>  Meaningful decimals for output of coin2 amounts.
+Default is 8.
 * `apikey` <string> Exchange's account API key for connection.
 Obligatory.
 * `apisecret` <string> Exchange's account API secret for connection.
 Obligatory.
 * `apipassword` <string> Exchange's account trade password.
 If needed for exchange.